lucasmccabe/contagion/README.md

 # contagion

-> `contagion` is a Python package supporting agent-based disease simulation on networks.
+> `contagion` is a Python package supporting contagion process simulation on networks.

 ## Table of Contents